rackerlabs/technical-blog/_posts/2019-10-17-three-ways-salesforce-health-cloud-can-improve-patient-experience.md

 #### Improve the patient experience with Salesforce Health Cloud

-We have the technological maturity in our critical systems&mdash;eletronic health record(EHR), CRM, WCM, MarTech, Social, Middleware/Enterprise Service Bus (ESB), cloud storage and computing, data warehousing, and artificial intelligence and machine learning (AI/ML) tools.
+We have the technological maturity in our critical systems&mdash;electronic health record(EHR), CRM, WCM, MarTech, Social, Middleware/Enterprise Service Bus (ESB), cloud storage and computing, data warehousing, and artificial intelligence and machine learning (AI/ML) tools.
 We have the data.
 We have the processes.
 Let’s put it all together.